Yuri05/developer-docs/NET-specifics/commands.md

 # Commands

+## Introduction

+In this part of the documentation we will present the `Command` classes that are used to changed the values of the domain objects and its usages.

 ## General

 When changing the values of domain objects in OSPSuite, instead of writing the values directly we are using Commands that change these objects.
 We do this for a few reasons.
 Firstly because we want to use the Commands to keep a history of changes that has happened to our data.
 This history also serves a regulatory purpose.